 I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-In this review, I will run you through some of the key features and I will give you my take on the hits and misses of this powerful Nerf blaster.
+In this review, I will run you through some of the key features and give you my take on the hits and misses of this powerful Nerf gun.

 What Is the Nerf Rival Perses?